 Oct 2019 - Graceland Computer Class

 Graceland International School is our first project in Northern Nigeria.
 It is through this co-educational secondary school that we are making every effort to help improve this dire situation, especially in respect to the education of girls.
-The challenge of girls’ education is an is an important element of AEP's focus.
-In the North particularly, the gender gap remains particularly wide and the proportion of girls to boys in school ranges from 1 girl to 2 boys to 1 to 3 in some States.
+The challenge of girls’ education is an important element of AEP's focus.
+In the north particularly, the gender gap remains particularly wide and the proportion of girls to boys in school ranges from 1 girl to 2 boys to 1 to 3 in some states.